 No. A bill only goes to conference committee when the second house amends the bill and the first house rejects the amendments and asks for appointment of a conference committee.

 Not necessarily.
 Each conference committee consists of three members from each chamber.
 There is no rule that guarantees that the sponsor of the bill will be appointed to the conference committee.
-In practice, the sponsor is usually a member of the conference committee, but he or she may not necessarily be the chairman if he or she is a member of the minority party.
+In practice, the sponsor is usually a member of the conference committee, but the sponsor may not necessarily be the chair if the sponsor is a member of the minority party.

 The "scope of the differences" means only those amendments made in the second house.

 Generally, a conference committee may only consider matters that are within the scope of the differences.
-However, a conference committee, with the consent of a majority of members elected to each chamber, may go beyond the scope of the differences.
-A conference committee authorized to go beyond the scope of the differences may consider any language in the bill, recommend new provisions concerning the subject matter of the bill, or even rewrite the bill so long as the rewrite fits within the bill’s title.
+However, a conference committee, with the consent of a majority of members elected to each chamber, may consider matters that are beyond the scope of the differences.
+A conference committee authorized to go beyond the scope of the differences may consider any language in the bill, recommend new provisions concerning the subject matter of the bill, or even rewrite the bill so long as the rewrite fits within the single subject expressed in the bill’s title.
 Although a conference committee may talk about issues that are beyond the scope of the differences before obtaining the required consent, it must get the consent from both houses before signing a conference committee report that includes matters that are beyond the scope of the differences.

 Yes.
 There are two situations in which a conference committee may decide not to adopt a report: